Niluka Karunaratne: Career

-In January 2021, he was tested positive for COVID-19 along with his younger brother Chamika and Niluka was disbanded from the National Badminton Association.
+In January 2021, he tested positive for COVID-19 along with his younger brother Chamika and Niluka was disbanded from the National Badminton Association.
 However, he pledged to participate in badminton competitions after recovering from COVID-19 and in February 2021, he along with his younger brother and national cricketer Chamika Karunaratne played in the first round encounters in the men's singles of the Sri Lankan Badminton Nationals 2020.
 He announced his retirement from competing in local events after claiming the national badminton title for the record seventeenth time in 2021.
 However, he continued to compete in foreign competition with the aim of qualifying for the 2020 Summer Olympics in Tokyo.
 In May 2021, Niluka reached the semifinals of the 56th edition of the Portuguese International Badminton Championships but was eliminated from the semis after losing to Germany's Max Weisskirchen.

 He also qualified to represent Sri Lanka at the 2020 Summer Olympics after receiving tripartite commission quota from Badminton World Federation and it would also mark his third appearance at the Olympics and also went onto become the sixth Sri Lankan competitor to qualify for the Tokyo Olympics.
 He will also become the first Sri Lankan badminton player to compete at three successive Olympics.
 He announced that he would officially retire from international badminton after competing at the delayed 2020 Tokyo Olympics in July 2021.
 He was accompanied by his brother Dinuka Karunaratne as his partner in lead up to the 2020 Olympics.

 He also holds a position in the banking sector as a bank employee.